sphinx-labs/sphinx/specs/sphinx-module-proxy.md

   - Must revert if the leaf data contains a Gnosis Safe address that does not equal the Gnosis Safe address in the `SphinxModuleProxy`.
   - Must revert if the leaf data contains a `SphinxModuleProxy` address that does not equal the current contract's address (i.e. `address(this)`).
   - Must revert if the leaf data contains a nonce that does not equal the current nonce in the `SphinxModuleProxy`.
-  - Must revert if the leaf data contains a `numLeafs` field that equals `0`.
+  - Must revert if the leaf data contains a `numLeaves` field that equals `0`.
   - Must revert if the leaf data contains an `executor` field that does not equal the caller's address.
   - Must revert if the Merkle root cannot be [executed on an arbitrary chain](TODO(end)) _and_ the leaf data contains a `chainId` field that does not match the current chain ID.
 - Must revert if an insufficient number of Gnosis Safe owners have signed the EIP-712 data that contains the input Merkle root.